MrComexs/Switch-to-HEIF/README.md

 3. [Should You Switch](#should-you-switch)
 4. [Should you switch Person *X*](#should-you-switch-person-x)
 ## Background
- This repo is to see if its a good fit for you or your family so what is HEIF or also know as High Efficiency Image Formate is replacement for jpg.
+This repo is to see if it is a good fit for you or your family to switch to HEIF.
+So what is HEIF or also know as High Efficiency Image Formate is replacement for jpg with better storage saving without much loss in quality.
 From my testing, HEIF images save about 3/4 to 1/3 compared to jpg.
 Thought you will sometimtes lose a very small about of detail but not very noticable unless if you zoom in to look a every pixel.
 Before we take about specifics I would recommend looking at the charts below to see if the apps you use support HEIF.
 If you don't send images though any messaging apps then move pass the charts.
 ### Supported Android apps
 !!! note this data was tested on a Samsung Galaxy S21 running Android 13